Equilibrium stresses and rigidity for infinite tensegrities and frameworks: First-order rigidity for infinite tensegrities

 (a) $\omega^{(n)}$ is a \emph{proper $\X'$-asymptotic equilibrium stress} for $G(p)$ if $|\omega^{(n)}|R(G(p))$ tends to 0 in $\X'\otimes \bR^d$ as $n\to \infty$,

 (b) $\omega^{(n)}$ is a \emph{proper $(\X',\X)$-asymptotic equilibrium stress} for $G(p)$ if $|\omega^{(n)}|R(G(p))$ tends to 0 in the weak topology of $\X'\otimes \bR^d$. \end{definition}

 Note that there is no requirement that the sequence $\omega^{(n)}$ is subject to any kind of convergence.
-The convergence condition in (b) ensures that $|\omega^{(n)}|R(G(p))u$ tends to 0 when the velocity field $R(G(p))u$ is in $\X\otimes \bR^{d}$, and so for our contexts below (a) is a stronger requirement than (b).
+The convergence condition in (b) ensures that $|\omega^{(n)}|R(G(p))u$ tends to 0 when the velocity field $u$ is in $\X\otimes \bR^{d}$, and so for our contexts below (a) is a stronger requirement than (b).

-We consider tensegrities $G(p)$ with \emph{uniform structure} by which we mean that there is an upper bound to the degrees of the vertices of $G$ and an upper bound to the lengths of the members of $G(p)$.
+We consider tensegrities $G(p)$ with \emph{uniform structure} by which we mean that there is an upper bound for the degrees of the vertices of $G$ and an upper bound for the lengths of the members of $G(p)$.
 In this case $R(G(p))$ is a bounded linear transformation from $\X \otimes \bR^d$ to $\X \otimes \bR$ (since the bar lengths are uniformly bounded) and the transpose matrix $R(G(p))^T$ is a bounded linear transformation from $\X \otimes \bR$ to $\X \otimes \bR^d$ (since $G(p)$ has uniform structure).

 In the next lemma we note that a proper equilibrium stress in $\X'\otimes \bR$, for $\X\neq \ell^1$, provides a proper $\X$-asymptotic equilibrium stress.

 \begin{lemma} Let $G(p)$ be a cable-strut tensegrity with uniform structure and let $\X$ be $c_0$ or $\ell^q$, for $1<q<\infty,$ with dual space $\X'$.
 Let $\omega = (\omega_1, \omega_2, \dots )$ be a proper equilibrium stress field for $G(p)$ with $\omega \in\X' \otimes \bR$.
 For each $n$ let $\omega^{(n)}$ be the stress field $(\omega_1, \dots , \omega_n, 0, 0, \dots)$.
 Then the sequence $(\omega^{(n)})$ is a proper $\X'$-asymptotic equilibrium stress for $G(p)$. \end{lemma}